Jamie Theakston: Radio

 Before embarking on a broadcasting career, he worked for auctioneers Christie's, and planned to study art history at the Courtauld Institute.
 However, after undertaking football and cricket reports for GLR and Radio 5 Live, he was spotted by the BBC's head of sport and hired to present GLR's Saturday Sport Show at the age of 23.
 He then presented numerous shows for Radio 5 Live including Sportscall, The Jamie Theakston Cricket Show and Sport on Wednesday.
 Theakston joined Radio 1 in April 1999 to present the Sunday Lunch show.
 He fronted the 'One Big Sunday' events during 2000.
-He moved to a Saturday morning slot in 2001.
+He moved to a Saturday morning slot in 2001.He also acted as holiday cover on the station.

 He left Radio 1 in 2002 to pursue an acting career, his last show being broadcast on 28 September.
 He joined London radio station Heart 106.2 in May 2005, replacing Jonathan Coleman on Heart Breakfast with Harriet Scott, which won Gold for Best Music Personality Show at the New York Festivals and the Silver Entertainment Award at the Sony Radio Academy Awards, both in 2007.
 Theakston (along with Scott) won the Radio Presenter of the Year award at the Arqiva Commercial Radio Awards in June 2009.
 Scott left Heart Breakfast in 2013; she was replaced by Spice Girl Emma Bunton, who already had a show on the Heart network.
 Bunton left in 2018.

 On 3 June 2019, Heart Breakfast went national across the UK, following a decision by the UK radio regulator OFCOM to reduce local programming requirements.
 Theakston currently hosts the show alongside Amanda Holden.

 Between Bunton’s departure and Holden’s arrival, Heart DJ Lucy Horobin was brought in as a temporary co host for Theakston.